Navigating the Shadows of Rejection: Strategies for Resilience and Growth

 Seeking Constructive Feedback

 When dealing with rejection in professional or creative settings, consider seeking constructive feedback.
 It might be tempting to isolate yourself, but asking for input can help identify areas for improvement.
-A 2018 survey revealed that employees who actively seek feedback are 50% more likely to improve their performance than those who do not.
+A 2018 survey revealed employees who actively seek feedback are 50% more likely to enhance their performance than those who do not.

 Practicing Self-compassion